0x6a62/speedscope/Importing-from-Firefox.md

 !["save" link in Firefox](https://i.imgur.com/UO0u7iE.png)

-This should save as a filename like `profile.json`.
+This should save with a filename like `profile.json`.

 You should be able to open that file in https://www.speedscope.app/.